valerioda/redax/docs/fax.md

 This script will divide boards as evenly as possible among as few links as are necessary to support the number of boards, so 7 boards will all go on one link, and 9 boards will end up with 4 on one link and 5 on another.
 PMTs are assigned as discussed above.
-As there is no f2718 (yet), the only way to start the process is by software, rather than an S-IN signal, so make sure that the config is set appropriately.
+As there is no "functional" f2718 (its function in the broader scope is served by its mere existence), the only way to start the process is by software, rather than an S-IN signal, so make sure that the config is set appropriately.
 There is only one thread that relies on real-time, so there is no impact on the synchronization of the "digitizers".